 Peer reviews are one-day meetings at which a group of three reviewers from outside the diocese talk with the bishop and senior staff about all aspects of their vision and work.
 The aim is to help the leadership team to reflect carefully on what is working and what might need to change.
 It also enables dioceses to learn from each other and work more closely together.

 Peer review affirms where a diocese is doing well and offers appropriate suggestions on areas for development.

-All 42 of the Church of England’s dioceses have been through the peer review process and the second round of reviews has begun.
+All 42 of the Church of England’s dioceses have been through the peer review process and the second round of reviews is taking place.

 What does peer review achieve?